 It has been shown that financial managers achieve a better financial return for clients than individuals attain on their own.
 For the cost of a .5 to 1 percent of your portfolio, they seek to provide strong results.

 By working with a financial planner, you will have the assurance of knowing your hard-earned money is being personally managed and is in turn working for you to help you achieving your financial goals.
 Life is always changing and it is important to have a professional help you and your assets through both good and bad times.

 Doctors have a unique set of financial opportunities and challenges.
 When it comes to your financial planning and investment needs, Spaugh Dameron Tenny can provide the perspective and experience your profession demands at any stage of your career.

 Our clients often say they wish they could have started their financial plan sooner.
 So, what are you waiting for?
 We offer a complimentary discovery call to any doctor who has financial questions.

-If you are looking for more information for how to plan financially, download the financial survival guide to give you additional clarity through the process.
-This guide help you understand the bigger picture of your financial plan, student loan repayment, and protecting your biggest assets!
+If you are looking for more information for how to plan financially, connect with one of our financial advisors to help you get additional clarity through the process.

 What Is a Construction Loan?
 A construction loan is a type of short-term loan used to finance the construction of a new home or the renovation of an ...Read More →